NachoGallego/Goal-algorithm/README.md

 # Goal-algorithm
 This script aims to predict the number of goals (+4/-1) in football games of the main eurpean leagues.

-# Files needed
+# Working in progess

-In order for the scripts to work one type of file is needed.
-This file is an excel containing historical data of games for each matchday and divided by leagues.
-This files have the name "League"Games"Season", for example, "BLGames2425" for the data from the Bundesluga games of the 24/25 season.
+I'll be updating the scripts for this season.